 - 7. The chief administrator is responsible for making and/or certifying reports of CEU activities. - 8.
 Persons who participate in a Category I and II program must be individually registered and CEUs will be awarded for participation.
 A file of program materials, including a summary of evaluations, for each Category I and II activity will be maintained by the public service unit having that responsibility. - 9.
-The activity is of an instructional nature and is sponsored or approved by an academic or administrative unit of the institution in coordination with the continuing education administrator. - 10.
+The activity is of an instructional nature and can be offered by other units on USG campuses, however in order to award CEUs, the sponsoring department (whether academic or administrative) must seek approval of the chief administrator (Dean/Director) of CE in or order to determine CEUs, keep student records, etc. - 10.
 All Category I and II face-to-face classes require a minimum of 80 percent attendance to receive CEUs - 11.
 All Category I on-line classes require satisfactory completion of assessment of learning objectives. - 12.
 All Category II on-line classes require satisfactory course completion. - 13.
 Determination of the number of CEUs for an online course could be determined by: 1) benchmark contact hours from similar courses at other institutions; 2) teach the course face to face once to determine hours; 3) teach online to a pilot group of students and determine the average number of hours to complete the course; 4) use faculty to determine the reasonable number of hours

-Any exceptions to these minimum criteria must be approved by the Director of Georgia LEADS.
+Any exceptions to these minimum criteria must be approved by a majority vote of the RACPSE members.